4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

     Can be adjusted during runtime.
 9. Error log.
 For report double click on entry.
 10. Information about tasks status.
-11. Launch batch calculation.Before it runs
-    window described bellow for check if everything is set correctly.
+11. Launch batch calculation.
+Before it runs window described bellow for check if everything is set correctly.

     .. image::  images/batch_check_ok.png